|Authority:||Vice Chancellor for Administration and Finance

 Purpose of RegulationTo prohibit the use of the university’s computers, electronic communications, or other information technology resources to perform network-based scans on any computing system without the written permission of the system owner or system administrator.

 Persons with Primary ResponsibilityPrimary responsibility belongs to the Chief Information Officer.
-The Director of IT Security will coordinate technical investigations of network scanning incidents.
+The Director of Network Services coordinates technical investigations of network scanning incidents.

 It is the policy of East Carolina University that no computer system procured or managed by the university or connected to the university’s network shall be used to perform network scans on any computer system, except under the following conditions: